Live Live Cinema

-Dementia 13 is Francis Ford Coppola’s groundbreaking feature.
+Following Carnival of Souls Live Live Cinema tackled Francis Ford Coppola’s groundbreaking feature, Dementia 13.
 As an eccentric Irish family bickers over a vast inheritance in a lonely mansion, a mysterious axe murderer picks them off one by one.
 The film rises above the material by virtue of Coppola’s clever editing and obvious flair for composition.

-Radojkovic has a remarkable ability to shift meaning through music, to underline mood and atmosphere and occasionally affect absolute fear into an audience.
-The end result is a dazzling sophisticated production celebrating film, music and live performance.
+Radojkovic has a remarkable ability to shift meaning through music, to underline mood and atmosphere and affect absolute fear into an audience.
+The end results are dazzling sophisticated productions celebrating film, music and live performance.
 Where will you look?

 The West Australian

 “The soundtrack, effects and live dialogue is impeccable.”

 “The hit of the festival”

 The National Business Review